 Spice up your life with herbs and other spices as substitutes for salt.
 Blood pressure not only naturally rises with age but also with a high sodium diet.
 Chronic high blood pressure increases your risk for stroke and heart disease.

 Lastly, remember to move.
 Adults need at least two and a half hours of moderate-intensity activity such as brisk walking weekly.
-When you need a loaf of whole grain bread at the local shop, take a walk instead of the car.
+When you need a loaf of whole grain bread at the local shop, why not take a walk instead of the car?